GlobalFishingWatch/pipe-gaps/README.md

 make build
 ```

-In order to be able to connect to BigQuery, authenticate and configure project:
+In order to be able to connect to BigQuery, authenticate and configure the project:
 ```shell
 docker compose run gcloud auth application-default login docker compose run gcloud config set project world-fishing-827